gwtd3/gwt-d3/README.md

 For details, you may be interested in the remaining [issues](https://github.com/gwtd3/gwt-d3/issues?milestone=&page=1&state=open):

+The version 1.x of the library (x>=1) is an ongoing work to cover all the missing API, as stated below:

 #####CORE
 - Loading External Resources (unplanned)
 - Working with Arrays (unplanned)